Animal boarding licence

 How do I apply for a Animal Boarding Licence?

-We will contact you following after you have submitted your application form and we have received payment to arrange a visit to the premises and process the application
+We will contact you after you have submitted your application form and we have received payment to arrange a visit to the premises and process the application

 What will I need to show to get a licence?